BluBracket/docs.blubracket.com/content/how-to/add-code-servers/azure-devops/index.md

   - src:
 ---

-Azure DevOps support us available in private beta at this time.
+Azure DevOps support is available in private beta at this time.
 [Please contact our team for a demo or to join the beta](http://blubracket.com/contact-sales/).